learn-co-curriculum/phase-1-constructor-functions-lab/README.md

 ## Intro

-Scuber needs you to develop a fast way to create Scooters, Drivers, PickupLocations as new business keeps rolling in.
+Scuber needs you to develop a fast way to create `Scooters`, `Drivers`, and `PickupLocations` as new business keeps rolling in.

 ## Instructions